djplaner/blog/docs/2015/04/27/an-overview-of-the-moodle-open-book-project/index.md

 ---
-title: An overview of the Moodle &quot;open&quot; book project
+title: An overview of the Moodle \"open\" book project
 date: 2015-04-27 12:57:22+10:00
 categories: ['moodle', 'moodleopenbook']
 type: post